LeANguyen/OHLC-ML-TensorFlow/README.md

     1. I want to predict the future OHLC trend
     1. I want to predict the future OHLC trend
     1. I want to predict the future OHLC trend
+    1. I want to predict the future OHLC trend
+1. I want to predict the future OHLC trend
+    1. I want to predict the future OHLC trend
+    1. I want to predict the future OHLC trend
+    1. I want to predict the future OHLC trend
+    1. I want to predict the future OHLC trend
+1. I want to predict the future OHLC trend
+1. I want to predict the future OHLC trend
+1. I want to predict the future OHLC trend
 ![GitHub Logo](https://i.stack.imgur.com/VxLKL.png)